SiaFoundation/app-sia-x/README.md

 # ledger-app-sia-x

-This is an unofficial Sia wallet app for the Ledger Stax, Nano S, Nano SP, and Nano X.
+This is a Sia wallet app for the Ledger Stax, Nano S, Nano SP, and Nano X.

 When installed on a Ledger device, the app allows you to generate Sia addresses, calculate transaction hashes, sign those hashes, and use those signatures to